-Here are some brief notes I’ve used to explain the four main views of the Book of Revelation: (1) Preterism, (2) Historicism, (3) Futurism [with some variations), and (4) Idealism / Eclecticism [two views which are often confused].
-(The Millennium was covered in a previous post, and Rapture views are forthcoming).
-Once again, the nature of the events are often more important to determining one’s view than the chronology after which the view is named.
-Note that the time-lines below include history’s relation to the four empires covered in Daniel’s prophetic interpretation of the statue dream (Dan.
+Here are some brief explanations and arguments for the four main views of the Book of Revelation: (1) Preterism, (2) Historicism, (3) Futurism [with some variations), and (4) Idealism / Eclecticism [two views which are often confused].
+As will be seen, one’s view of the nature of the events are often more important to determining one’s view than the chronology after which the view is named.
+The time-lines below include history’s relation to the four empires covered in Daniel’s prophetic interpretation of the statue dream (Dan.
 2).

 A Preterist is one who believes that, by and large, all prophetic fulfillment came to a close during the time of the apostles.
 Although a future final return of Christ, judgment, and resurrection are still expected by some (often called partial preterists), the fulfillment of all eschatological (end-time) expectations was said to occur by the end of the first century (although some would say the 3rd century with the fall of Rome).